jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Operation-Guide/Certificate-Management.md

 The format requirements for key shall be as follows:

-   - Only the secret key in PEM format is supported, and if the key is in any other format, the key is encrypted or the key includes “Proc-Type: 4,ENCRYPTED”, OpenSSL is suggested to be used for conversion.
+   - Only the secret key in PEM format is supported, and if the key is in any other format, the key is encrypted or the key includes "Proc-Type: 4,ENCRYPTED", OpenSSL is suggested to be used for conversion.
-   - It must begin with “-----BEGIN RSA PRIVATE KEY-----” and end with “-----END RSA PRIVATE KEY-----”.
+   - It must begin with "-----BEGIN RSA PRIVATE KEY-----" and end with "-----END RSA PRIVATE KEY-----".
    - 64 characters in each line, provided that in the last line there may be less than 64 characters.
    - No space is allowed in the key.
 ## Create Certificate